gayeongpark/gayeongpark.github.io/_posts/2024-09-20-NETWORK-SERVICES.md

 DHCP provides an IP address to every machine on the network and eliminates configuration errors.
 Because IP conflicts happens when the same IP gets assigned to multiple machine inside the same network by accident.
 DHCP operates using the User Datagram Protocol (UDP).
 To help the data get to where it needs to go, I need to configure what's known as an IP helper address on my router.
 The IP helper address is used to forward several different kinds of UDP broadcasts across the router and can be used in conjunction with the DHCP relay that we just talked about.
 So, for DHCP to work across different network segments, I need to configure the client's router with an IP helper address.

-- Dynamic Assignment
+### Types of IP Assignment of DHCP

+- **Dynamic Assignment**: Most common; IPs are given to devices temporarily, and the IP might change over time.

-- Static Assignment (I need to configure statically IP address, subnet mask, default gateway IP and DNS server IP on my device.)
+- **Static Assignment**: Manual setup; you assign the IP, subnet mask, gateway, and DNS server by hand on each device.

-DHCP Reservation lets me exclude some IP addresses from being handed out to devices unless a certain condition is met.
+**DHCP Reservation** lets me exclude some IP addresses from being handed out to devices unless a certain condition is met.
 The DHCP server automatically configures devices by assigning a static address each time, utilizing this automatic configuration.

-DHCP Relay forwards DHCP packets between clients and servers.
-DHCP relay is used when the client device and the DHCP server are not located on the same subnet or network. instead of installing a DHCP server on every subnet or mini network inside of the network, I can configure one device to act as the DHCP relay, and that way I can save myself a lot of effort.
+**DHCP Relay** forwards DHCP packets between clients and servers. **DHCP relay is used when the client device and the DHCP server are not located on the same subnet or network.** Instead of installing a DHCP server on every subnet or mini network inside of the network, I can configure one device to act as the DHCP relay, and, in that way, it is possible to save a lot of effort.
 This device will listen for discovery requests, and then forward that request to the DHCP server on the other network on behalf of the client, acting essentially as a middleman.

 In the world of cyber security, having devices that are constantly changing their IPs makes it harder for us to track down when bad things happen.
 So in larger networks, we tend to use a longer lease time.

-4 Steps of configuring a device on a network using DHCP,
+### 4 Steps of configuring a device on a network using DHCP

-1. Discover

-2. Offer

-3. Request

-4. Acknowledge
+1. Discover: The device (client) sends a message asking for an IP address when it connects to the network.

+2. Offer: The DHCP server responds with an available IP address.

+3. Request: The client then requests to use the offered IP address.

+4. Acknowledge: The DHCP server confirms and gives the client that IP.

 `DORA`

-With the information configured, that client can get online, get out of the network, and get onto the internet because it now knows where it is on the network with its IP address, where the router is with that gateway address, and how to convert the domain names to IP addresses using that DNS server's IP.

-1. IP address

-2. Subnet mask

-3. Default gateway IP

-4. DNS server IP
+Once the client gets its IP address, it can also get other important settings like:

+- IP Address (Unique to the device on the network)
+- Subnet Mask (Tells the device which part of the IP defines the network)
+- Default Gateway (The router IP to access other networks, like the internet)
+- DNS Server (Helps convert domain names to IP addresses for internet browsing)

-Key Features
+### Key Features

 - Centralized control over IP address assignment.